agile-learning-institute/mentorHub/specifications/README.md

 - Member clicks a link from a learning resource and then the system keeps track of when a member starts learning a topic.
 - Members mark a resource as completed and then the system can track rough duration to complete a resource, improve resource planning durations, and guage individual performance.
 - Mentor and  Member can co-edit the members cirriculum in real time
-- Member signs up on SquareSpace and then their information is added to the institute databases, and welcome abord email is created and sent that includes instructions on how to schedule introduction meeting, how to get a userID for the system.
+- Member signs up on SquareSpace and then their information is added to the institute databases, and welcome abord email is sent that includes instructions on how to schedule introduction meeting, how to get a userID for the system.
-- Mentor fills out a become-a-mentor online form and then they are added to the institute databases, and a welcome aboard email is created.
+- Mentor fills out a become-a-mentor online form and then they are added to the institute databases, and a welcome aboard email is sent that includes instructions on how to schedule introduction meeting, how to get a userID for the system.
 - Members achieve a level of competency and we issue digital certifications
 - Offboarding automation - data security (ForgetMe)
 - GitHub Usage stats on search dashboard